drmeph/CartProject/README.md

 ### Customers and Admins
 2 types of users can access the api:
 * Customers: unauthenticated users that can access only a subset of the api features.
 Public requests
 * Admins: authentificated users and have access to the entire set of the api features.
-To login :

-> curl -i -X POST -d username=admin -d password=admin -c /tmp/cookies.txt http://[hostname]:[port]/login
+[READ MORE](https://github.com/drmeph/CartProject/wiki/Login)

-### Products List:
+### List Products:
-A user can display the list of products available in store by requesting the
+A user can display the list of products available in store [READ MORE](https://github.com/drmeph/CartProject/wiki/List-Products)
-* Customers: /catalog/list-products
-  * will display the full list of product in the catalog with their name and identifiers
-* Admins: /admin/catalog/list-products
-  * will display the full list of product in the catalog with their name and the quantity in stock

-### Display Product: /catalog/show-product/[productiId]
+### Show Product
 A customer can display the details of a product (name, rating, in stock and price).
+[READ MORE](https://github.com/drmeph/CartProject/wiki/Show-Product)

-### Rate product: /catalog/rate-product
+### Rate product:
-A customer can rate a product on a scale of 1 - 10
+A customer can rate a product on a scale of 1 - 10 [READ MORE](https://github.com/drmeph/CartProject/wiki/Rate-Product)

 ### Add/Remove product to cart: /cart/add-to-cart - /cart/remove-from-cart
 A customer can add or remove a product to the cart, this will lock the product from the inventory.